machine-learning-exchange/mlx/dashboard/origin-mlx/README.md

 * `REACT_APP_TTL` - The amount of seconds a cached entry remains valid for (24 hours by default)
 * `REACT_APP_CACHE_INTERVAL` - The minimum amount of time in seconds between two checks on the validity of the cache's contents (24 hours by default)
-* `REACT_APP_GHE_API_TOKEN` - Enterprise GitHub API Token to "read" Markdown files from GitHub Enterprise.
+* `GHE_API_TOKEN` - Enterprise GitHub API Token to "read" Markdown files from GitHub Enterprise.
 Only use when MLX deployment is behind corporate firewall.
 The minimal set of permission required for the token are `repo` and `admin:org/read:org` (on a private repository).